Trow-Registry/trow/docs/COMPARISON.md

 cluster through a validating webhook - this allows you to say things like "only allow images from this registry to run or official images from the Docker Hub".
-A core aim for Trow is to develop advanced distribution mechanisms, possibly using P2P or similar techniques to transfer images to nodes as quickly as possibly (meaning containers start up faster).
+A core aim for Trow is to develop advanced distribution mechanisms, possibly using P2P or similar techniques to transfer images to nodes as quickly as possible (meaning containers start up faster).

 As mentioned before, we hope and expect to see Trow working alongside other registries, including Harbor.
 In this case, the other registry (Harbor/GCR etc) would be a central store of all images and